Your GCSE Maths AQA Exam Explained with Deb Friis

 Hello, my name is Deb Friis and I’m a secondary maths teacher with over 20 years experience teaching both GCC and A level maths.

 I’m going to talk to you about the AQA GCSE maths exam.
-The exam is made of three papers.
-Paper one is always the non calculated paper.
-The papers two and three, allowing the calculator to be used.
+It consists of three papers:

 Each paper is worth 80 marks in total and on a AQA you can also get multiple choice questions on anywhere in the papers which are worth 1 mark each.

 The papers begin easier and get harder as you go through, and any topic could appear anywhere on the paper.
-It’s really important that you try to get these easy questions right.
-Whatever tier you’re doing.
+It’s really important that you try to get these easy questions right, whatever tier you’re doing.

-So there are two main things to focus on when revising for your GCSE exam.
+There are two main things to focus on when revising for your GCSE exam.
 The first thing is learning your key facts.
 These are things like definitions of words such as factor, multiple and prime.
 Fraction, decimal percentage equivalents.
 And then formula for things like area and volume.

 You can learn these by using the retrieval practice questions in your revision guides to test yourself, get your friends and family to help and test you as well.
 Also put these on flash cards and use these to help you to learn them.